zabbix/zabbix/templates/app/kubernetes_http/kubernetes_state_http/README.md

 Also, see the Macros section for a list of macros used to set trigger values.

-Set up the macros to filter the metrics of discovered worker nodes:
+Set up the macros to filter the metrics of discovered Kubelets by node names:

-- {$KUBE.LLD.FILTER.WORKER_NODE.MATCHES}
+- {$KUBE.LLD.FILTER.KUBELET_NODE.MATCHES}
-- {$KUBE.LLD.FILTER.WORKER_NODE.NOT_MATCHES}
+- {$KUBE.LLD.FILTER.KUBELET_NODE.NOT_MATCHES}

 Set up macros to filter metrics by namespace: